meltano/cloud-docs/docs/concepts.md

 A "Cloud Project" is any Meltano project you have registered on Meltano Cloud.
 The project definition consists of a git repo and a relative project directory within the git repo.

-## Meltano Cloud Environments (aka "Deployments")
+## Meltano Cloud Deployments

 Within each Cloud Project, you can deploy zero or more named [Meltano Environments](https://docs.meltano.com/concepts/environments) to Meltano Cloud.
-Internally, we often refer to these as "deployments" since they are isolated environments deployed to the Cloud.
+These are called Cloud Deployments.

-Each Cloud Environment Deployment must specify the environment name to deploy and the git branch to use when tracking project updates.
+Each Cloud Deployment must specify an environment name to deploy and a git branch to use when tracking project updates.

 > **Note**
 >